 For some, feeding a raw diet seems too foreign or inconvenient compared to the easy packaged dry foods that take little to no time to prepare.
-Pet food companies have taken advantage of the growing demand for “natural”, convenient pet diets and have created low –carb/high protein dry foods.
-May people feel this is a suitable compromise to feeding raw but these products are not comparable.
+Pet food companies have taken advantage of the growing demand for “natural”, convenient pet diets and have created low–carb/high-protein dry foods.
+Many people feel this is a suitable compromise to feeding raw but these products are not comparable.
 There are many differences in how cats and dogs function on a physiological level depending on which food type is fed.
-There are three types of dietary energy sources for mammalian species: proteins, carbohydrates and fats.
+There are three types of dietary energy sources for mammalian species: proteins, carbohydrates, and fats.
 Over years of clinical studies, it has become apparent that dogs and cats have their own unique requirements for these three sources and that they are not interchangeable.
 Dogs and cats utilize these energy sources via specific metabolic processes.
 These functions are a product of millions of years of evolutionary adaptation.
 Providing these components in unnatural proportions is neither a healthy nor holistic way of feeding your pet.
 Other largely differentiating factors between dry and raw are the vast differences in moisture percentage and live enzyme content.
-Long term systemic dehydration and enzymatic deficiencies can lead to serious disease.
+Long-term systemic dehydration and enzymatic deficiencies can lead to serious disease.

 The Physiology of Protein Synthesis

 To understand the differences between dry foods and raw foods, we must understand the physiological aspects of how dogs and cats synthesize dietary protein.
 Proteins are chains of amino acids that when ingested in food are broken down during several digestive processes.
-The amino acids begin to be broken down into smaller chains in the stomach by the action hydrochloric acid.
+The amino acids begin to be broken down into smaller chains in the stomach by the action of hydrochloric acid.
 Once broken down, small chains or single amino acids are absorbed into the bloodstream via the small intestine.
 Once in the bloodstream, cells can utilize the nutrients needed.
 The liver converts excess amino acids into other useable molecules, a process known as deamination.
 During deamination, the liver converts nitrogen from the amino acids into ammonia which is then converted into urea.
 Urea is excreted via the kidneys.
 High blood urea nitrogen (BUN) levels are common in animals that are fed a high protein diet on a regular basis.
 In recent years, there has been much controversy on what levels of protein are acceptable to maintain health in cats and dogs.
 This will be addressed further below.

 The Physiology of Carbohydrate Synthesis